IntrepidShape/IntrepidShape/README.md

 * I am a passionate **`code craftsman`** and truly, a **`jack of all trades`**.👨‍💻
 * My interests intersect in a variety of spheres: Software, Web development, Gaming, Electronic music, Cryptocurrency, Personal Development, Linguistics, Esoteric subjects, Geometry, and Artificial Intelligence. 🌐
-* Professionally, I've diversified from being a pure programmer to a true 'generalist'.🛠

 ## ⚙ Favourite Tools and Technologies